Country advisors

 Dr Raja Hasan Alyusuf

-Dr Raja Alyusuf is a graduate from the College of Medicine, King Saud University, Riyadh, Kingdom of Saudia Arabia and has Fellowship of the Royal College of Pathologists, UK.
-Completed her pathology training from Edinburgh, UK.
-Has 23 publications in peer-reviewed journals including original research.
-Has more than 30 years of experience in diagnostic pathology.
-Has 19 years of experience in healthcare management.
-Chaired the department of Pathology, Salmaniya Medical Complex (SMC), Bahrain from Feb 2003 - Feb 2013.
-Served as the Deputy Chief of Medical Services for Diagnostic affairs, SMC-from Feb 2013 - December 2017 and the Head of Al-Shamil Field Hospital for COVID19 from June 2020-December 2020.
-She is currently the Government Hospitals Autonomy Project Manager since October 2014, the Head of Government Hospitals Project Management Office since September 2022 and the Chief of Medical Services for Medical Specialities since Feb 2023.
-She is currently part-time Clinical Associate Professor in Pathology in the Royal College of Surgeons in Ireland, Medical University Bahrain.
-Founding member and past president of Bahrain Association of Pathologists.
+Dr Raja Alyusuf is a graduate from the College of Medicine, King Saud University, Riyadh, Kingdom of Saudia Arabia, and is a fellow of the Royal College of Pathologists, UK.
+Dr Alyusuf completed her pathology training in Edinburgh, UK, has 23 publications in peer-reviewed journals, including original research, has more than 30 years of experience in diagnostic pathology and has 19 years of experience in healthcare management.
+Dr Alyusuf chaired the Department of Pathology, Salmaniya Medical Complex (SMC), Bahrain, from February 2003 to February 2013; served as the Deputy Chief of Medical Services for Diagnostic Affairs, SMC, from February 2013 to December 2017; and was the Head of Al-Shamil Field Hospital for COVID-19 from June 2020 to December 2020.
+She has been the Government Hospitals Autonomy Project Manager since October 2014, the Head of Government Hospitals Project Management Office since September 2022 and the Chief of Medical Services for Medical Specialities since February 2023.
+She is currently a part-time Clinical Associate Professor in Pathology at the Royal College of Surgeons in Ireland, Medical University Bahrain.
+Dr Alyusuf was a founding member and past-President of the Bahrain Association of Pathologists.

 Dr Sana Dlawar Jalal